bitcraft/fighter-framework/readme.txt

 	Animation system that uses folders and text files for organization Animation frames can attack, block and be damaged with hitboxes Hit confirms
-	Low use of system resources
-	Simple API for fighters - see fighter.py
-	Simple graphics system that works like pygame sprites Simple menus
+	Simple menus
 	Simple state management
 	Customizable match types (although only one is written here)